 - A scene from AKIRA is amongst this top 100 scariest scenes.
 And the hordes of toys and toy-like mutations from Paprika, for similar reasons.

-- A few Digimon are like this, such as Puppetmon, Monzaemon and ToyAgumon.
+- A few Digimononly look like toys, such as Puppetmon, Monzaemon and ToyAgumon.

 - Leo and Yuki from Shounen Dolls can turn into humans and protect their master, Ageha.
 They can also communicate with her even in doll form.

 - Kon from Bleach is probably a vague example of this, since although he's just a Mod Soul (e.g. fake), most of the time he inhabits a toy lion, and generally doesn't let the rest of Ichigo's family (except Papagami/Issun, who has known what Ichigo's been doing) know that he's 'alive'.